Paramount says its main streaming platform will become a global home of BET streaming content, five years after the linear channel closed in the UK.

 This shift will dramatically increase the potential audience for BET+ programming – from around 3.5 million US subscribers to the 80 million global subscribers of Paramount+.
 BET content is already available to varying degrees on Paramount+ in various countries.
 The incoming slate of BET+ shows will sit within the Paramount+ BET Hub.

 The move comes five years after BET’s linear channel closed in the UK.
 Since then, its programming has continued to reach British audiences through Paramount’s other platforms, including a dedicated BET channel on Pluto TV UK.
-There is currently no indication that these additional outlets will be affected, and they have been credited with helping broaden BET’s reach.
-It remains unclear, however, whether the shift will change how BET content is offered through Channel 5’s streaming service in the UK, or whether 5 will continue to showcase a limited number of BET shows.
+A selection of BET content is available on 5’s streaming service.
+There’s no indication BET content via these platforms will end at this time; the inclusion of BET content on such streaming services has been credited with boosting BET’s reach.

-BET+ was never officially available in the UK.
-As part of Paramount’s consolidation strategy, BET+ in the USA will close.
+BET+, which will close as a result of the change, was never officially available in the UK.
 BET’s US linear channel will continue to operate as normal.

 Consolidation